pencer-io/pencer-io.github.io/_posts/2020-06-11-web-creating-free-blog.md

 1. Github - How to create an account, and fork a Jekyll theme - [available here.](https://pencer.io/web/web-getting-started-github/)

-2. VSCode - Install, configure, add helpful plugins, and use.
+2. VSCode + Git - Install, configure and use - [available here.](https://pencer.io/web/web-vscode-git/)

-3. Git - Install, configure and use.
+3. VSCode - Install, configure and use helpful plugins

 4. Jekyll - Looking at the configuration files and customising your theme.